smart-data-models/data-models/README.md

 The way to handle new Data Models is as follows:

--   At least **2 users** propose the adoption of new specifications for for addressing some specific challenge (e.g., smart parking in a City)
+-   At least **2 users** propose the adoption of new specifications for addressing some specific challenge (e.g., smart parking in a City)

 -   FF and TM Forum launch an **RFP** (duration _4 months_ on average)